 On August 16, 2012, Fluidigm Singapore Pte.
 Ltd., our wholly-owned subsidiary, entered into a research collaboration agreement with the Genome Institute of Singapore, or GIS, pursuant to which the parties established the Single Cell 'Omics Centre, or SCOC, in Singapore.
 Each party agreed to make certain contributions to support the SCOC, including the contribution of equipment, facilities, headcount, and other assets, over a period of two years.
-Fluidigm Singapore's contributions to the SCOC are estimated to be approximately \$933,000 and GIS's contributions to the SCOC are estimated to be approximately \$595,000 (amounts based on conversion of Singapore Dollars (SGD) to US Dollars (USD) at a rate of 1 SGD to 0.8191 USD, the average conversion rate for the period beginning December 1, 2012 to December 31, 2012).
+Fluidigm Singapore's contributions to the SCOC are estimated to be approximately \$933,000 and GIS's contributions to the SCOC are estimated to be approximately \$595,000 (amounts based on conversion of Singapore Dollars (SGD) to US Dollars (USD) at a rate of 1 SGD to 0.8191 USD (the average conversion rate for the period beginning December 1, 2012 to December 31, 2012).
 In furtherance of the collaboration agreement, GIS has purchased approximately \$381,000 in products from us pursuant to standard terms of sale.

 GIS is an institute under the umbrella of the Agency for Science, Technology and Research, which is a statutory board established by and under the control of the Singapore government.
 The Singapore government, through its control of the Economic Development Board of Singapore, or EDB, which is the parent entity of EDB Investments Pte Ltd, may be deemed to have shared voting and dispositive power over the shares of our common stock held by BioMedical Sciences Investment Fund Pte Ltd, or BMSIF, and Singapore Bio-Innovations Pte Ltd, or SBI, and may have a direct or indirect material interest in the transactions.
-BMSIF and SBI, together, hold more than 5% our outstanding shares of common stock as of February 28, 2013.
+BMSIF and SBI, together, held more than 5% our outstanding shares of common stock in 2013.
+Based solely on the most recently available Schedule 13G filed with the SEC, as of December 31, 2013, BMSIF and SBI, together, no longer held more than 5% our outstanding shares of common stock.

-Policy Concerning Audit Committee Approval of Related Person Transactions member of the immediate family of any of the foregoing persons, are not permitted to enter into any transaction with us for which disclosure would be required under Item 404 of Regulation S-K, referred to as a related person transaction, without the review and approval or ratification of our audit committee, or other independent members of our board of directors if it is inappropriate for our audit committee to review such transaction due to a conflict of interest.
+Policy Concerning Audit Committee Approval of Related Person Transactions

+Our board of directors and audit committee have adopted a formal written policy that our executive officers, directors, holders of more than 5% of any class of our voting securities, and any member of the immediate family of any of the foregoing persons, are not permitted to enter into any transaction with us for which disclosure would be required under Item 404 of Regulation S-K, referred to as a related person transaction, without the review and approval or ratification of our audit committee, or other independent members of our board of directors if it is inappropriate for our audit committee to review such transaction due to a conflict of interest.
 Any related person transaction must be presented to our audit committee for review, consideration and approval or ratification.
 In approving or rejecting any such related person transaction, our audit committee is to consider the relevant facts and circumstances available and deemed relevant to the audit committee, including, but not limited to, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third party under the same or similar circumstances and the extent of the related person's interest in the transaction.